adelinapereteatcu/planable_homework/README.md

 # Planable test assigment

-This isthe implemntation of a web application using React with Meteor platform.
+This is the implemntation of a web application using React with Meteor platform.
-It fetches data from Reddit and saves is in the database.
+It fetches data from Reddit and saves it in MongoDB database.
 The data is displayed in the UI using the React framework Material-UI and it renders:
- - an icon with the first name of the post author
+ - an icon with the first letter of the author's name
  - the name of the author
  - the post title
  - the number of comments

 There is also pagination to see more posts.

 ## Installation

-Download the repo and run the following command to install all the dependencies.
+Download the repo and run the following command in the parent directory to install all the dependencies.

 ```bash
 npm install